Bontang F.C.: History

 The club was founded as PS Pupuk Kaltim Galatama on 18 June 1988 and founded by PT Pupuk Kaltim.
 It went through several name changes (Pupuk Kaltim and PKT Bontang) and changes as PS Bontang PKT (abbreviation from Persatuan Sepakbola Bontang Pupuk Kalimantan Timur) in 2002.
 Bontang PKT was also one team in Liga Indonesia, who were never relegated from Liga Indonesia Premier Division.
 It also made some appearances in Asian Winners Cup and it was the first ever and last made by a club from Kalimantan.
-This club changed name to (Bontang FC) on 12 June 2009.
+This is quite a striking achievement compared to its city rival, Persibon Bontang, which only plays in the lower tiers (Second Division and Third Division) and even without good results.
+This club changed name to Bontang Football Club on 12 June 2009.
+Bontang FC disbanded after having to stumble in the 2018 Liga 3 season.

 Match-fixing scandal

 In 2013 the club was involved in the match fixing scandal in the event the Indonesian Premier League play-off during a game against PSLS Lhokseumawe club who were also involved in the scandal.
-It was revealed after FIFA suspicion over the outcome of the game was not fair, an indication of match fixing is known by FIFA through the Early warning system (EWS) which owned them.
+It was revealed after FIFA suspicion over the outcome of the game was not fair, an indication of match fixing is known by FIFA through the Early Warning System (EWS) which owned them.
 Therefore, after doing a thorough investigation over the last two months, the discipline committee of the Indonesia FA finally sentenced to ban all club players from playing in Indonesia football competition for two years and their coach Fodé Camara from Guinea was punished by not permitting their involvement in Indonesian football lifetime life, as well as an official team also receiving a five-year sentence.
 While the club was barred from the league for two years and relegated to the lowest caste competition in Indonesia Third Division and a fine of IDR 100 million.